svioletg/lydian-discord-bot/README.md

 # Lydian <!-- omit in toc -->

-## You are on the `dev` branch.
-Switch to the `master` branch here: https://github.com/svioletg/lydian-discord-bot/tree/master <!-- omit in toc -->

 Full changelog: [changelog.md](https://github.com/svioletg/lydian-discord-bot/blob/main/docs/changelog.md)

 See progress on bug fixes and new features here: [Lydian Taskboard](https://github.com/users/svioletg/projects/3/views/1)